CacheCruncher/Amro-Movie-App/README.md

 **Good next improvements:**
 - Run genre fetch and page 1 in parallel with `async/await` - cuts time-to-first-content from ~2s to ~1.5s
 - Pull-to-refresh
+- Modularization: Transition from a single-module to a Feature-based Multi-module architecture (:feature:trending, :feature:detail, :core:network, :domain).
+This enforces strict layer boundaries and scales for team-based development.

 **Future features (architecture is ready):**
 - **Offline:** swap `MovieRepositoryImpl` for a Room-backed version - nothing above the interface changes